 Our skeletal muscle tissue is also largely made up of L-Glutamine, and this is why keeping levels up is beneficial for both growth and performance.

-Studies have also shown that L-Glutamine can increase plasma growth hormone levels, a necessary component to bodybuilders for making gains.
+Studies have also shown that one of the benefits of L-Glutamine is that it can increase plasma growth hormone levels, a necessary component to bodybuilders for making gains.
 Additionally, L-Glutamine is necessary for sustaining cell volume and hydration.

 One of the most important functions of L-Glutamine is its role in the immune system.
 Without L-Glutamine, your body wouldn’t be able to make the immune cells it needs to protect you from dangerous invaders.
 It is a crucial component of white blood cells and intestinal immune cells, so having more L-Glutamine in your diet can increase your white blood cell count.